Skip to content

 • Install the CNI

-• Install the worker node
+• Install the worker nodes

 • Test Kubernetes by creating a single container